-After suffering my own miscarriage, I aim to give some words of advice and comfort to anyone who has experienced this traumatic, terrible experience and shed some light on what happens behind it all.
+After suffering my own miscarriage, I aim to give some words of advice and comfort to anyone who has experienced this traumatic, terrible event and shed some light on what happens behind it all.

 I started trying for a baby a bit later than my friends.
 Life never seemed to offer the right opportunity to start a family.
 Sometimes it was a wavering boyfriend, lack of financial resources, or just the shaky uncertainty that comes with having a child.
-By the time I decided it was time, I was thirty-one years old.
+When I decided it was time, I was thirty-one years old.
 I spent six months trying to conceive with no luck.
 Finally, after one unsure week of a late period, I woke up early and took a pregnancy test.
 It was positive!
 The first test I had ever seen positive, too!

 I couldn't believe it.
 I just stared at the stick, wondering if things were finally going to happen.
 I was going to start a whole new chapter in my life!
 My boyfriend and I hugged, cried, and began to prepare almost immediately.
-It was already the first mistake I had made.

-Being fresh into my thirties, I still had that sense of invincibility that came from all the rawness of my twenties.
+Being fresh into my thirties, I still had that sense of invincibility that came from my twenties.
 I thought there was no way I could lose this baby.
 Things like that just didn't happen to me, or anyone I knew for that matter!
 So I celebrated in my own way: I made a baby registry for myself, and I started picking out cute onesies and deciding on names for both boys and girls.
 Basically, I jumped the gun.
 (Later I'll explain why there is nothing wrong with that, either.)

 Cut to my first ultrasound.
 The doctor began the ultrasound with an excited tone, and I suddenly noticed that she was getting a bit more quiet.
 I watched on the screen and noticed that there wasn't much going on.
 She said to me, "I'm sorry, Tanya.
 But I don't see anything here."
 After some bloodwork and a sad discussion in her office later, it became clear that my HGH stopped rising and my womb was empty.
 The baby was gone.
-I had a miscarriage.
+I'd had a miscarriage.

-The word "miscarriage" sometimes seems almost too clinical at first.
+The word "miscarriage" sometimes seems too clinical at first.
 You can't emotionally wrap your head around it.
 But when the reality hits that suddenly there is no baby, no onesies, no celebration, no anything . . . it rocks you to the core.
 At least, I know it did for me.
 And the first thing I want to tell you is what I wish someone told me: